Sri-Ranganadh/Face-Recognition-Based-Attendance-System/readme.md

 3. Check the Database by `python app.py`.

-Still  need to make numerous changes and rectify errors....
+Still need to run features_extraction_to_csv.py manually after registering all the students.